Skip to content

 • Debug: Use CLI: diagnose vpn ike log filter name <your_phase1_name>, diagnose debug application ike -1, diagnose debug enable.
 Initiate the tunnel (e.g., with traffic) and watch the logs.

 • Common Errors: Proposal mismatches (Encryption, Authentication, DH Group, Key Lifetime must match exactly on both sides), Pre-Shared Key (PSK) mismatch, incorrect Remote Gateway IP or Peer ID.
+Modern deployments should use IKEv2 with AES-GCM and a strong DH group where both peers support it.

 • Verify: Double-check Phase 1 settings on both FortiGates (or the remote peer).